-- 98. Further, while the exculpation (and most but not all of the release) provisions include a carve-out for actual fraud, willful misconduct, or gross negligence, 96 the U.S. Trustee's briefing does not allege any such conduct by JW (only Ms. Freeman).
-97 - iv.
-JW Did Not Violate the Bankruptcy Code, Bankruptcy Rules, or the Texas Disciplinary Rules of Professional Conduct. - 99.
-The U.S. Trustee contends that JW should be "sanctioned" because it was either disqualified from ever being retained in each of the challenged cases, or otherwise failed to disclose a "disqualifying interest" that arose during the course of those cases in alleged violation of various Bankruptcy Code provisions, Bankruptcy Rules, disciplinary rules, and other purportedly applicable law. - 100.
-In an attempt to make that case, the U.S. Trustee throws the proverbial "kitchen sink" at JW.
+98. Further, while the exculpation (and most but not all of the release) provisions include a carve-out for actual fraud, willful misconduct, or gross negligence,96 the U.S. Trustee's briefing does not allege any such conduct by JW (only Ms. Freeman).97 iv.
+JW Did Not Violate the Bankruptcy Code, Bankruptcy Rules, or the Texas Disciplinary Rules of Professional Conduct.

+99. The U.S. Trustee contends that JW should be "sanctioned" because it was either disqualified from ever being retained in each of the challenged cases, or otherwise failed to disclose a "disqualifying interest" that arose during the course of those cases in alleged violation of various applicable law.

+Bankruptcy Code provisions, Bankruptcy Rules, disciplinary rules, and other purportedly sink"98 at JW.
 The U.S. Trustee's narrative, however, is built on a reimagined framework for the